 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-Having a rough understanding of the financial commitment involved in building a WordPress site before you get started is going to save you a lot of time, stress, and believe it or not, money!
+Because having an understanding of your financial commitment before you get started is going to save you a lot of time, stress, and hopefully money.

 Why Understanding WordPress Pricing Is So Important

 If you’ve already done a little research into the cost of building a WordPress site and are left completely confused, don’t be surprised.
-You see, the price of a WordPress site is totally subjective.
+As we said earlier, the price of a WordPress site is totally subjective.
 The bigger the website, the bigger the costs involved.